Kenny512px/E-commerce-Sales-Analysis-Report/README.md

 - **Revenue and Profit Acceleration:**

-    From 2020 to 2023, both revenue and profit increased significantly, with a marked improvement in profit margins in 2023.
+    From 2020 to 2023, both revenue and profit increased significantly with a marked improvement in profit margins in 2023.
 This indicates that our cost control initiatives and strategic product mix are effective.

 - **Consistent Seasonality:**